The Top 3 Credit Myths That Won’t Go Away

 • The number of your accounts that have balances on them.

-• The ratio of how much you still owe on your installment accounts, such as auto loans and student loans.
+• The ratio of how much you still owe to how much you borrowed on your installment accounts, such as auto loans and student loans.

-Therefore, your revolving utilization must necessarily be worth less than 30% of your credit score, although it is true that it is a highly valuable metric.
+Therefore, your revolving utilization must necessarily be worth less than 30% of your credit scores, although it is true that it is a highly valuable metric.

 Myth 2: Closing an old credit card means the age of the card no longer counts toward your credit score.

-Prominent sources in the credit arena often advise consumers not to close their oldest credit cards, claiming that this will cause consumers to lose the benefit of the card’s age.
-In theory, this idea makes sense because your credit age is worth 15% of your credit score and it is directly connected to your payment history, which is worth an additional 35% of your score.
+Prominent sources in the credit arena often advise consumers not to close their oldest credit cards, claiming that this will cause consumers to lose the benefit of the account’s age.
+In theory, this idea makes sense because your credit age is worth 15% of your credit scores and it is directly connected to your payment history, which is worth an additional 35% of your scores.

 However, the problem with this advice is that you actually do not lose the age of a credit card once you close the account.
 In fact, according to John, credit cards continue to increase in age and contribute to your average age of accounts even after they have been closed.